Skip to Main Content

 Measuring Up by This text demystifies educational testing from MCAS to SAT to WAIS.
 Bringing statistical terms down to earth, Koretz takes readers through the fundamental issues that arise in educational testing and shows how they apply to some of the most controversial issues in education from high-stakes testing to special education.

 Publication Date: 2008-05-15

 Handbook of Research on Human Development in the Digital Age by The rapid evolution of technology continuously changes the way people interact, work, and learn.
 By examining these advances, researchers can further optimize the various opportunities that technology provides.
 The Handbook of Research on Human Development in the Digital Age is a pivotal reference source presenting the latest scholarly research on the impact of technology on the population through different theories and perspectives.
 Featuring extensive coverage on a broad range of topics such as cyberbullying, mobile technology, and social skills development, this publication is ideally designed for academicians, researchers, and practitioners seeking current research on new trends in technology that impact society.

 Publication Date: 2012

 Prepare for Praxis

-“Contains practice tests, eBooks, and tutorials designed to help users succeed on academic or licensing tests such as TOEFL, GED, SAT, PRAXIS I and II, Also provides tutorials for Reading, Writing, Math, Science, Careers and Computer Skills - and much, much more.
+“Contains practice tests, eBooks, and tutorials designed to help users succeed on academic or licensing tests such as PRAXIS I and II, DAT, GMAT, GRE, MAT, MCAT, NCLEX RN, NCLEX PN and PCAT.
+Also provides tutorials for Reading, Writing, Math, Science, Careers and Computer Skills - and much, much more.
 You must create a personal account to use.
 (Grades K-College)”